Cornerback24/Homework-Task-List-in-Just-BASIC/README.md

-This program is a simple task list program, written primarily for the purpose of keep track of a list of homework and exam dates.
+This program is a simple task list program, written primarily for the purpose of keeping track of a list of homework and exam dates.
 It is written in Just BASIC, and as such only works in Windows.
 Keyboard Shortcuts:
 Alt+a: Add Task
 Alt+f: Delete Task